A Christmas Carol (TV special)

 A Christmas Carol is a British-American animated adaptation of Charles Dickens's 1843 novella.
 The film was broadcast on U.S. television by ABC on December 21, 1971, and released theatrically soon after.
 In 1972, it won the Academy Award for Best Animated Short Film.
+The film notably has Alastair Sim and Michael Hordern reprising their respective roles as Ebenezer Scrooge and Marley's ghost.

-Plot
+Premise

-The place: London.
-The time: 1843.
-Ebenezer Scrooge is about to meet the ghosts of Christmas Past, Present and Future to teach him the true spirit of the season.
+In London, 1843, Ebenezer Scrooge is visited by the ghosts of Jacob Marley, Christmas Past, Present and Yet to Come to teach him the true spirit of the season.
 This adaptation includes scenes of miners and sailors singing carols that were left out in previous adaptations.